Emily Oster, PhD

 What makes a healthy diet?

-Consider a paper from 2017 that got a lot of media attention.
+Consider a paper from 2017 that got a great deal of media attention.
 The authors followed 911 children from the age of nine months to 6 years and related their early diet to their later diet.
 They found that children who ate a varied diet at nine months — and in particular those who consumed a wide variety of fruits and vegetables — were also more likely to eat a varied diet with vegetables at age 6.

 The researchers concluded that tastes are formed early, and that it is therefore important to expose children to a variety of foods early in life.